Koromix/tytools/qt5/README.md

 nmake
 ```

 Unfortunately Qt static builds are fragile and cannot be moved around.
-You will need to rebuild Qt if
+You will need to rebuild Qt
-you move your project.
+if you move your project.

 ## MSVC 2015 64-bit with static MSVCRT

 Download qtbase source from http://download.qt.io/official_releases/qt/5.6/5.6.1/submodules/qtbase-opensource-src-5.6.1.7z

-Extract it in this subdirectory and rename "qtbase-opensource-src-5.6.0" to "x86_64-win32-msvc2015-mt".
-Open
+Extract the directory inside it to "ty/qt5" and rename "qtbase-opensource-src-5.6.1" to
-the "VS2015 x64 Native Tools Command Prompt" and cd to that directory.
+"x86_64-win32-msvc2015-mt".
+Open the "VS2015 x64 Native Tools Command Prompt" and cd to
+this directory.

 ```batch
 cd x86_64-win32-msvc2015-mt